tinbob655/red-dead-redemption-2-species-map/README.md

 # RDR2 Interactive Map

+## This project has had development temporarily shelved to let me focus on other projects

 ## Overview

 RDR2 Interactive Map is a web-based application designed for players of Red Dead Redemption 2 to locate **all** plant and animal species in the game.
 Inspired by mapping tools like Google Maps, this interactive platform helps users explore and track in-game wildlife and flora efficiently.